Copyright (c) 2002-2016 by Harald Heim

 Applications that let you execute and apply plugins are called plugin hosts.
 Most graphics applications that support Photoshop-compatible plugins are commercial.
 The most popular plugin hosts are Photoshop, Paint Shop Pro, Photoshop Elements, PhotoImpact, Photo-Paint, Fireworks and Painter.
 But there are several dozens more of plugin hosts, e.g. Plugin Commander Pro, Serif PhotoPlus, PhotoExpress, Picture Publisher, PhotoDeluxe, PhotoBrush, Digital Image Pro, Photo House, PhotoDraw, Ultimate Paint and Photoline.

-freeware applications support Photoshop plugins.
-You can find links
+applications support Photoshop plugins.
+You can find links to such

 Photoshop-Compatible Tools page at The Plugin Site.
 The most